mbtgy/tcG/README.md

 ## Examples

-Examples showing how to use the package are shown in the RMarkdown available in `/vignettes`.
+Examples showing how to use the package are shown in the RMarkdown, html and pdf files available in `/vignettes`.